 Here we will be exploring the coast of Solana Beach.
-We will start the journey at South Cardiff State Beach followed by, Tide Park Beach, Fletcher Cove Beach, Seascape Sur Beach and ending up at Del Mar Shores Beach.
+We will start the journey at South Cardiff State Beach followed by, Tide Park Beach, Fletcher Cove Beach, Seascape Sur Beach, and Del Mar Shores Beach.

 Del Mar Beaches

-Come and join me as I travel the coast of Del Mar visiting each and every beach.
-We start at North Del Mar Dog Beach followed by Seagrove Park and Powerhouse Park, Del Mar City Beach and finishing at the South Beach of Del Mar Beach Access.
+Come and join me as I travel the coast of Del Mar, visiting every beach.
+We start at North Del Mar Dog Beach, then Seagrove Park and Powerhouse Park, Del Mar City Beach, and finish at the South Beach of Del Mar Beach Access.

 Black’s Beach is on the southern end of Torrey Pines State Beach.
 This beach is one of the most extensive public nude beaches in the United States.
-The beach is sectioned off, with the north beach being swimsuit free, while the southern end, swimsuits are a must!
+The beach is sectioned off, with the north beach is swimsuit-free, while the southern end is a must!
 Click on the link above for more information!

-Scripps Coastal Reserve is an ecological reserve just south of Black’s Beach on the bluffs overlooking Scripps Beach and La Jolla Shores Beach which has a self-guided biodiversity trail.
+Scripps Coastal Reserve is an ecological reserve just south of Black’s Beach on the bluffs overlooking Scripps Beach and La Jolla Shores Beach, a self-guided biodiversity trail.
 For more information, please click on the link above.

 San Diego City Beaches

 North Pacific Beach is just north of the Crystal Pier in Pacific Beach.
-Here and the locations just north, which includes the Tourmaline Surfing Park are great places to surf.
+Here and the locations just north, including the Tourmaline Surfing Park, are great places to surf.
 Click on the link above for more information!

 Ocean Beach-Dog Beach

-Dog Beach which is found in Ocean Beach, is San Diego County’s only 24-hour leash-free dog park!
-Join me for a mini-tour of the backside of Dog Beach where you may see and experience the wonder of the sand dunes.
+Dog Beach, which is found in Ocean Beach, is San Diego County’s only 24-hour leash-free dog park!
+Join me for a mini-tour of the backside of Dog Beach, where you may see and experience the wonder of the dunes.